Round trip to Australia for $200? Here’s how to get it this week only

 For four days, the airline is releasing 100 tickets for a round trip between a select U.S. city and an Australian destination.
 Each way is $100.
 All taxes and fees are included, so the total round trip is $200.

-But, Qantas is keeping some mystery behind this.
-It’s not releasing the names of the origin and destination cities until just a few hours beforehand.

-On Tuesday at 5 p.m.
-EST / 2 p.m.
-PST, 100 tickets will be released for a trip from San Francisco to Brisbane.
+On Wednesday, 100 tickets will be released for a trip from Dallas/Fort Worth to Sydney.
+The sale will start at 4 p.m.
+Central Time (5 p.m.
+Eastern).
 Interested customers have to use the widget at this link.
 The sale ends when all 100 seats are booked.

-There will be similar offers that will become available at the same time on Wednesday and Thursday.
-USA TODAY reports the other routes to be released are Chicago to Brisbane and Dallas/Fort Worth to Sydney.
-But it’s not clear which one will happen on which day.
-There will also likely be a specific set of travel dates.

-Monday’s fares were for Los Angeles to Sydney and Melbourne.
-That trip reportedly had specific travel dates of Feb.
-23 and 24, and March 1, 2 and 8, 2020.
+There will likely be a specific set of travel dates available, as there were for the first two routes of this sale.

+Los Angles to Sydney and Melbourne $100 tickets were sold on Monday.
+San Francisco to Melbourne and Brisbane were sold Tuesday.

 This link also has more of the fine print about the flights and restrictions.